 The idea of buying a first home is exciting.
-However, coming up with a size-able down payment can be a challenge.
-Especially since many lenders desire 20 percent or more as a down payment, and on August 2019, the average home price in the U.S., according to Zillow, was $229,600.
+Coming up with a sizable down payment, however, can feel like an insurmountable task.
+That is especially true when many lenders desire 20 percent or more as a down payment.
+According to the National Association of Realtors, for Q3 of 2022 the median home price in the U.S. is $398,500.

 Putting together a 20 percent down payment for that home would require substantial savings.
 Fortunately, there are many options available to help people make the necessary down payment to get the home of your dreams.

 There are quite a few government-secured loans available that offer lower down payment options to consumers.
 They can help make the home-buying process more achievable for the average family.
 The three major low down payment loan programs available include:

 - VA Loans.
 Offered by the Veteran’s Administration to veterans meeting specific service requirements.
 These loans allow veteran’s a more relaxed qualifying process and the ability to purchase a home with no money down.

 - FHA Loans.
 These government-backed loans are offered through the Federal Housing Administration and allow borrowers to get into their homes for as little as 3.5 percent down.

 - USDA Loans.
 These loans are available in certain rural areas across the country and allow qualifying borrowers to purchase homes in these designated areas for as little as zero down payment.

 Some borrowers may also qualify for conventional loans that allow them to purchase homes with as little as three percent down if they have sufficiently good credit scores.
 Conventional loans are not government-backed loans and often require higher credit scores than government-backed loans.

 These lower down payment loans allow you to get into your home sooner, though there are a few things to know and consider before choosing this route as part of your down payment strategy.